 Wait – a Captain Marvel article without Captain Marvel?
 What gives?
 Well, even though Captain Marvel wasn’t on comic shelves, his influence was felt, in comics, in creators, and in popular culture.
 Even while he was gone, he wasn’t forgotten.
-And you’re about to find out why.www.michaeloeming.com), known for such books as Powers and The Mice Templar.
+And you’re about to find out why.Today’s all-new piece of Captain Marvel art comes from Michael Avon Oeming (www.michaeloeming.com), known for such books as Powers and The Mice Templar.
 Click on the thumbnail to feel the full power of Shazam!
 Now, on to: An Oral History of SHAZAM, the World's Mightiest Mortal

 The Original Captain Marvel - The Lost Years: 1954-1973, Part One

 From 1954 to 1973, Captain Marvel and his friends were absent from the comic book racks of newsstands.
 But their presence was still felt, even as comics moved on.

 Chip Kidd (author, Shazam!: The Golden Age of the World’s Mightiest Mortal): “With this character, it’s remarkable that you have this gap of time between 1953 and 1972.
 I think it was a case of, “Out of sight, out of mind.”
 There wasn’t any Captain Marvel to think about except the old stuff, and it would have been much, much harder back then to read the stories.

 “And if you didn’t have access to the back issues, how would you know of the character, except the name?
 Of course that led to Marvel Comics trademarking the name.”Times were already changing in the comic book industry.
 Even before Captain Marvel disappeared from comic shelves, his longtime “rivalry” with Superman was mocked in the classic Harvey Kurtzman story “Superduperman” in an early issue of EC’s MAD with the title character battling “Captain Marbles.”